Creating an Iconic Brand that Speaks for Itself

 Looking to the past to design the future.

-We began with the Accent A. With a nod to Lester Beall, the icon of mid-century design who created the original International Paper logo, we created an A that uses the same angles and curves as that logo — but takes on a modern life of its own.
+We began with the Accent A. With a nod to Lester Beall — the icon of mid-century design who created the original logo for International Paper, Accent's parent company at the time — we created an A that uses the same angles and curves as that logo but takes on a modern life of its own.

 A puts the accent on value, performance, and results.
 A is for Amazing.
 A is for Art.